quoll/tiara/README.md

 (def data (shuffle (range 1000000)))
 ```

-The numbers presented here are on a 14-inch MacBook Pro, 2021, with an M1 chip.
+The numbers presented here are on JDK 21, running on a 14-inch MacBook Pro, Nov 2023, with an M3 Max chip.
 Three benchmarks were executed for each operation on each library.
 The best time out of the 3 was selected, though the results were generally consistent.

 ### Inserting Data
 ```clojure